Civil Society Innovation Project Internship

 Rights CoLab is looking for an Intern to assist in work on Mapping Civil Society Innovation to Advance Human Rights project.
-The Intern will be advised and supervised by co-founder of Rights CoLab Edwin Rekosh, who has taught Human Rights Law and Development for 20 years at Columbia Law School, and has been a recurring visiting professor at Central European University in Budapest and a visiting professor of law at Cardozo School of Law.
+The Intern will be advised and supervised by program officer Eleonora Davidyan, a Russian human rights lawyer who is supporting Civil Society programs at Rights CoLab, as well as by co-founder of Rights CoLab Edwin Rekosh, who has taught Human Rights Law and Development for 20 years at Columbia Law School.

 Desk research, analysis, and writing:

 - Draft selected case studies according to an existing template.

 Qualifications: Internship is open to undergraduate or graduate students in Human Rights studies.
 Interns should be familiar with Human Rights concepts and the work of NGOs.

 Time commitment: Internship requires part-time commitment of 120 hours.
 Internship starts ASAP and lasts 8 weeks or longer.

 Compensation: Interns eligible for academic credit will be preferred.